achilikin/Galileo/README.md

 MtkGps should work with other GPS modules as well, but PMTK packet types might be different and changes in MtkGps.h required, use gps_terminal example to send PMTK commands to your module and check how it replys to them.

-Have not implemented data logging (LOCUS) commands, there were no need so far.
+Have not implemented data logging (LOCUS) commands, maybe in future.
 Adding callbacks to parse log data should not be a problem, right?

 MtkGps Includes the following examples:
 ### gps_terminal